 |Rank||VPN Service||VPN Fan|

 Also like the FIFA World Cup, the teams are divided in to groups.
 In this case, there are four groups of five teams.
 The matches are listed here, but let’s have a look at the competitors.

 You can see there is bound to be quite a bit of excitement as the tournament progresses.
-A staggering 13 different venues around the UK will be used for the 48 matches played, with 12 of them in England, and one in Wales.
-Unlike the 2011 event, the huge following of rugby in the UK has almost guaranteed a profitable tournament with an estimated draw of £500 million.
-Will New Zealand be able to take home the cup again giving them the most number of RWC victories?
+A staggering 12 different venues around Japan will be used for the 48 matches played, with locations spanning the entire country.
+England had an estimated draw of £500 million in the last Rugby World Cup so Japan has their work cut out for them.
+Will New Zealand be able to take home the cup again to extend their lead of RWC victories?
 Tune in to find out.

-Don’t miss a single moment of the 2015 RWC.
-Watch all 48 matches, but please also share this post with your friends so they can track their favourite team from anywhere in the world with a VPN.
+Don’t miss a single moment of the 2019 RWC.
+Watch all 48 matches, but please also share this post with your friends so they can track their favorite team from anywhere in the world with a VPN.
 Follow us @VPNFan for up to the moment guides and deals for your VPN needs.